yohannzaoui/McIntosh-DS200/README.md

-# McIntosh DS200 Network Player
+# Inspired by McIntosh DS200 Network Player

 A premium web-based audio player inspired by the legendary McIntosh audio equipment, featuring an authentic VFD display, real-time spectrum analyzer, and comprehensive playback controls.